Policy on Use and Scheduling of Tulsa Community College Properties Including Digital Signage

 - When an unscheduled activity conflicts with an event which was previously scheduled for the same time and space, the unscheduled activity shall be allowed to continue in its existing location until it needs to be relocated to allow for the prior scheduled activity or preparations for it.
 When relocation is necessary or desired by those engaging in the unscheduled activity, upon request, the appropriate College official will assist in relocating it to a space where the activity can continue or in scheduling it for a different time.

-- Signs or banners will be carried or personally attended at all times by at least one participant.
+- Signs or banners will be carried or personally attended always by at least one participant.
 Unattended displays may not be used.

 - Vehicles and heavy equipment may not be used in unscheduled expressive outdoor space.